 Joan Ellison holds a Master of Music in teaching and a Bachelor of Music in voice performance from Oberlin College Conservatory of Music, where she studied with Daune Mahy.
 Further studies in belted and popular vocal styles and pedagogy were with Leon Thurman, and piano study with Robert McDonald and Sharyl Smith.

 In 2005, Ms. Ellison made her Severance Hall debut as a featured soloist with the Cleveland Pops Orchestra opposite Broadway baritone William Michals, and enjoys regular return engagements with the ensemble.
 February 2011 saw her debut with the Erie Philharmonic in “The Music of Richard Rodgers” under the baton of Carl Topilow and a return for the Phil’s Holiday Pops concerts with conductor Daniel Meyer.
 Her debut album, A Date With Judy!
 Joan Ellison Sings the Songs of Young Judy Garland is available on itunes and an all-Gershwin album is slated for a 2013 release.
-A new concert with orchestra, Get Happy: The Songs of Young Judy Garland, with arrangements by Paul Ferguson, is in the works.
+A new concert with orchestra, Get Happy: The Songs of Young Judy Garland, with arrangements by Paul Ferguson, will debut in 2014.

-Recent theatrical roles include Julie in Carousel, Lizzie in 110 in the Shade, Nellie in South Pacific, Eliza in My Fair Lady (in-concert), and Claudia in Nine.
+Recent theatrical roles include Julie in Carousel, Lizzie in 110 in the Shade, Nellie in South Pacific, Eliza in My Fair Lady (in-concert) and Claudia in Nine.
 A specialist in vintage vocal styles, she has performed and arranged the radio-style concerts Gershwin On the Air (with duo-piano accompaniment and a vocal trio), A Date with Judy!
-The Songs of Young Judy Garland, and many others (www.circa1939.com).
+The Songs of Young Judy Garland, and others (www.circa1939.com).
 She is a member of Actors’ Equity Association.

 Back to Faculty Listings.